sthemonica/sthemonica/README.md

 You can ask me anything, I love to chat and exchange ideas about all things, especially AI related projects .
 I'm looking forward to absorb knowledge🧠, gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!

+*"Intelligence is the ability to adapt to change" - Stephen Hawking*

 ![Snake animation](https://github.com/sthemonica/sthemonica/blob/output/github-contribution-grid-snake.svg)